intento/intento-api/providers.md

 ## Technical info

-It may vary depending on the intent (for exmaple, translate intent or image tagging intent).
+It may vary depending on the intent (for example, translate intent or image tagging intent).

 **`languages`** (dictionary `{ 'symmetric': ['list', 'of', 'strings'], 'pairs': ['list', 'of', 'strings'] }`) - supportes languages if applicable to the intent.